tqtezos/assets.tqtezos.com/docs/setup/1-tezos-client.md

   PKH) with a .json extension.
 - If you look inside the file you will see a property called pkh which contains the address.
-- The public key hash is used to identify the account on the Tezos block chain and can be though of as an address or account number.
+- The public key hash is used to identify the account on the Tezos block chain and can be thought of as an address or account number.
 - Next we'll activate the account, passing it the path to the `.json` wallet we just downloaded
 - We'll first create an account for Alice, then Bob, so we can perform some test